ObolNetwork/charon-distributed-validator-cluster/README.md

 # Alongside them, with a matching filename but ending with `.txt` should be the password to the keystore.
 # E.g. keystore-0.json keystore-0.txt

-# Split these keystores into key shares for a distributed validator
+# Split these keystores into "n" (--nodes) key shares with "t" (--threshold) as threshold for a distributed validator
-make split-existing-keys
+docker run --rm  -v $(pwd):/opt/charon ghcr.io/obolnetwork/charon:v0.10.1 create cluster --split-existing-keys --split-keys-dir=/opt/charon/split_keys --threshold 3 --nodes 4

+# The above command will create 4 validator keys along with cluster-lock.json and deposit-data.json in ./.charon/cluster :
+# .charon/cluster/
+# ├─ cluster-lock.json	Cluster lock defines the cluster lock file which is signed by all nodes
+# ├─ deposit-data.json	Deposit data file is used to activate a Distributed Validator on DV Launchpad
+# ├─ node[0-3]/		Directory for each node
+# │  ├─ charon-enr-private-key		Charon networking private key for node authentication
+# │  ├─ validator_keys		Validator keystores and password
+# │  │  ├─ keystore-*.json	Validator private share key for duty signing
+# │  │  ├─ keystore-*.txt	Keystore password files for keystore-*.json
 ```

 ## Project Status